 - Help with routine maintenance exercises you learned from your physical or occupational therapist

-- Help you practice the communication skills you learned from your speech-language pathologist.
+- Help you practice the communication skills you learned from your speech-language pathologist

-- Meal preparation and light housekeeping, only if the home health aide primarily provides personal care.
+- Meal preparation and light housekeeping, only if the home health aide primarily provides personal care

-What Kind of Medicare Coverage is Best if You Need Home Health Aides?
+What Kind of Medicare Coverage Is Best if You Need Home Health Aides?

-Home health aide services are covered under Medicare Part A, long as you qualify for home health services and require the services of another skilled professional.
+Home health aide services are covered under Medicare Part A, as long as you qualify for home health services and require the services of another skilled professional.
 Your copay for home health aide services provided within the limits set by Medicare is $0.
 You can receive your services from any Medicare-approved home health agency.

 If you have a Medicare Advantage Plan instead of Original Medicare, your requirements and coverage for home health aide services are the same.
 Home health aide services are a Medicare-covered service under Part A, so Medicare Advantage Plans must offer the same coverage as Original Medicare.
 Your Medicare Advantage Plan may require you to receive home health care services from an in-network home health agency, and a copay or coinsurance may apply, depending on your plan.

 If you receive your Medicare benefits through a Medicare health plan (not Original Medicare), contact your plan to find out how it provides your Medicare-covered home health benefits.

 What Home Health Aides Are Not Covered by Medicare?

 Home health aides are also called nurse aides or certified nurse aides who have completed federal- and state-mandated training and maintain a license or certification through their state.
 Medicare will cover licensed or certified aides when their services are part of a plan of care provided by a Medicare-approved home health agency.